HubSpot/cms-theme-boilerplate/README.md

 I would encourage avoiding a build process as some users will want to use this directly in HubSpot, some may wish to work locally.

+## Interested in contributing?
+See our page for that.

 ## General ideas of what CrankShaft should have (based on discussions in slack and issues)
 * Responsive backward compatible grid.
 We will base this on Bootstrap 4's grid.
 * Utility classes